 About 500 bitcoins (BTC) seized in 2019 were sold by the federal court in Toledo, Ohio, in the United States.
 The BTCs were sold for more than 19 million dollars, according to the local media Toledo Blade.

 The exact date the BTCs were sold is unknown.
-The figure of more than 19.2 million dollars represents more than 6 times the value in fiat money at the time of the seizure, which did not reach 3 million, according to attorney Bridget Brennan, cited by the aforementioned media.
+The figure of more than 19.2 million dollars represents more than six times the value in fiat money at the time of the seizure, which did not reach 3 million, according to attorney Bridget Brennan, cited by the media above.

 Averaging the total sale price and the amount of BTC, we see that they would have been sold at an average price of over $ 38,000.
 The report adds that it would be the largest net seizure in the history of the Northern District of Ohio.

 In May 2019, Mark Alex Simon was found guilty of issuing and sending false documentation for his clients, in addition to conspiracy to launder money, as can be seen in the report from the Department of Justice (DoJ).
 Along with him, also Sarah Alberts, Aaron Kuns, and Benjamin Stalets were charged.

 The defendants created and transferred documents that appeared to drivers’ licenses and personal identification cards issued by Ohio, Michigan, and Utah.